Ohanna Shivanand: Career

 Shivanand is also a television actress.
 She began her television career with the 2007 medical youth show Dill Mill Gayye, where she portrayed the role of Dr.Riddhima Gupta.
 It became no.1 show of Star One and she became an "instant success".
 In May 2008, she quit Dill Mill Gayye and her exit caused a sizeable drop in the ratings of the show.
 In 2019, during her Interview with "Spotboye", she revealed that she had quit in 2008 because she had a fight with the executive producer during shoot of "Zara Zara Touch Me Touch Me" dance sequence.
 In April 2009, when Sukirti Kandpal had quit, the producer Siddharth Malhotra approached Shivanand for returning to Dill Mill Gayye but she asked for high amount of money which caused a conflict between her and the producer.
 In June 2010, she finally returned on fans' demands and portrayed a different character, Dr. Shilpa Malhotra.
+But her track was abruptly cut short.
 In October 2010, Shivanand made an early exit from the show as per script, also because of internal differences among actors and low TRP.